Activism for Land Rights: An Intimate Conversation with a 2019 Goldman Environmental Prize Winner

 - Peter Veit, Director, Land and Resource Rights Initiative, Acting Director, Governance, WRI

-- 2019 Goldman Prize winner for Africa (will be announced on April 29)
+- Alfred Brownell, 2019 Goldman Prize winner for Africa and leader of Green Advocates, Liberia

 About the Goldman Prize

 The Goldman Environmental Prize honors grassroots environmental heroes around the world.
 The Prize recognizes individuals for efforts to protect and enhance the natural environment, often at great personal risk.
 The Prize honors grassroots leaders who are involved in local efforts, where positive change is created through community or citizen participation in the issues that affect them.
 Through recognizing these individual leaders, the Prize seeks to inspire other ordinary people to take extraordinary actions to protect the natural world.
 The Prize recipients focus on protecting endangered ecosystems and species, combating destructive development projects, promoting sustainability, influencing environmental policies, and striving for environmental justice.